Rowdy Tellez Player Props: Brewers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.89).
+- The Guardians have a 3.85 team ERA that ranks eighth among all MLB pitching staffs.

-- The Guardians allow the seventh-fewest home runs in baseball (78 total, one per game).
+- Guardians pitchers combine to surrender 78 home runs (one per game), the seventh-fewest in baseball.

-- Bibee gets the start for the Guardians, his 11th of the season.
-He is 3-2 with a 4.05 ERA and 51 strikeouts in 53 1/3 innings pitched.
+- Civale (2-2) takes the mound for the Guardians in his seventh start of the season.
+He's put together a 2.67 ERA in 33 2/3 innings pitched, with 28 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.